John Francis Moss: Career

 He was Clerk to the School Board on the occasion of the opening of the new Firth College by Prince Leopold in 1880 a college to subsequently become part of the University of Sheffield.

-A photograph of John Francis Moss can be found at the Picture Sheffield archive.

-The work of John Francis Moss in education earned him the unofficial title of the "Father of Education in Sheffield".

-On November 28, 1900, to mark the completion of thirty years work as Clerk to the School Board he was presented with portrait of himself, painted by Ernest Moore.
+On November 28, 1900, to mark the completion of thirty years work as Clerk to the School Board he was presented with a portrait of himself, painted by Ernest Moore.